School of Business

 MKTG 4170 - Marketing Management (3 Credits)

 Management of marketing function, management skills and strategies applicable to management of marketing functions and their interrelationships within the environment of the firm.
-Offered: Spring.

 Prerequisites: MKTG 3120